dotnet/orleans/src/Documentation/2.0/Configuration2.0.md

 ## Configuring and Starting a Silo (using the new SiloBuilder API)

-A silo is configured programmatically via a `SiloHostBuilder` and various kinds of silo side options.
-Option classes in orleans is well integrated with [ASP.NET Options](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options), which can be loaded through files, environment variables etc. Please refer to [their docs]((https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options)) for more information.
+A silo is configured programmatically via a `SiloHostBuilder` and a number of supplemental option classes.
+Option classes in Orleans follow the [ASP.NET Options](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options) pattern, and can be loaded via files, environment variables etc. Please refer to the [Options pattern documentation]((https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options)) for more information.

-For local development, please refer to below example to configure a silo just for development.
-To configure a primary silo used for development, you need to first configure `ClusterOptions` through `ISiloBuilder.Configure`method, and then configure clustering, which is `DevelopmentClustering` in the example, and then configure silo endpoint properly.
-After those steps, the `SiloHostBuilder` can be built to create a host object that can be started and stopped after that.
+For local development, please refer to the below example of how to configure a silo for that case.

-You can create an empty console application project targeting .NET Framework 4.6.1 or higher for hosting a silo, as well as a .NET Core console application.
+It configures and starts a silo listening on `loopback' address and 11111 and 30000 as silo and gateway ports respectively.

 Add the `Microsoft.Orleans.Server` NuGet meta-package to the project.
+After you get comfortable with the API, you can pick and choose which exact packages included in `Microsoft.Orleans.Server` you actually need, and reference them instead.

 ```PowerShell
 PM> Install-Package Microsoft.Orleans.Server
 ```

+You need to configure `ClusterOptions` via `ISiloBuilder.Configure`method, specify that you want `DevelopmentClustering` as your clustering choice with this silo being the primary, and then configure silo endpoints.
+*We are looking to improve the local development configuration experience down to a single method call before we release a final build of 2.0.0.*

+`ConfigureApplicationParts` call explicitly adds the assembly with grain classes to the application setup.
+It also adds any referenced assembly due to the `WithReferences` extension.
+After these steps are completed, the silo host gets built and the silo gets started.

+You can create an empty console application project targeting .NET Framework 4.6.1 or higher for hosting a silo, as well as a .NET Core console application.

 Here is an example of how a local silo can be started: